ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Is (part of) latest aired/airing season

+!!! info ""
-> Indicates whether the Sonarr item is part of the latest aired or airing season.
+    Indicates whether the Sonarr item is part of the latest aired or airing season.

 - Key: Sonarr.part_of_latest_season
 - Availability: seasons, episodes